mbfoss/dock.nvim/README.md

 The panel is editor-wide, not per tabpage.
-Every Neovim tabpage shows the same groups, tab bar and page, so a build started in one tabpage is right there in the next, and jumping to a tab in one moves them all — there is only one panel to move.
+Every Neovim tabpage shows the same groups, tab bar and page, so a build started in one tabpage is right there in the next, and jumping to a tab in one moves them all, since there is only one panel to move.

 What *is* per-tabpage is the window; each tab shows or hides the dock on its
 own: